Kare First Love: Plot

-Karin Karino is a bespectacled and shy girl who is riding a bus with three boys from a local boys' only high school.
-One, Aoi Kiriya, is taking pictures of girls on the bus and the three initially make snide remarks about Karin.
+Karin Karino is a bespectacled and shy girl riding a bus with three boys from a local boys' only high school.
+One of them, Aoi Kiriya, is taking pictures of girls on the bus, and initially, all three make snide remarks about Karin.
 When he realizes she is reading a photography book called Blue by a photographer named Yuji, Kiriya approaches her, but she ignores him.
 As she moves to leave the bus at her stop, Karin drops her book and Kiriya accidentally lifts Karin's skirt while retrieving it for her.
 The skirt-lifting, combined with the fact that Kiriya still has his camera in his hand, causes Karin to think that Kiriya is "upskirting" her.
 Karin hits Kiriya and runs away.
 At school it is revealed that Karin has low self-esteem, and her "friend", Yuka Ishikawa, exploits Karin for free answers to homework and other favors.

 Kiriya waits outside of her school to return the book and Yuka coerces Karin into arranging a group date.
 Karin arrives in her uniform, having no "date" clothes, so while the others go ahead Kiriya takes her to a clothing store and buys her a new outfit.
 During the date, Yuka decides she wants Kiriya, but Kiriya is only interested in Karin.
 When Karin gets drunk, he takes her to his place to sleep it off.
 In the morning, he is surprised to discover how beautiful Karin is without her glasses, though he also likes her with them on.
 When Yuka realizes Karin has Kiriya's attention, she grows jealous and begins bullying Karin.
 Karin's new, and real, friend Nanri alerts Kiriya to what is going on, after Karin stops speaking to him.
 He puts an end to it and Karin confirms she is attracted to him too.
 When Karin passed out Kiriya took her to his apartment, when she wakes up she takes off her glasses and it turns that she isn't bad looking he takes her first kiss.

 They begin dating, but their relationship has its ups and down.
 They fight over Kiriya's pushing Karin to sex, Karin's father disapproves of the relationship and bans Karin from leaving the house for a while, and Kiriya struggles to deal with his own family having left them to support himself after the death of his big brother.
 In the end, they always forgive each other after a fight and make-up.

 His big brother is in fact Yuji the photographer and he died in an accident underwater.
 Kiriya was with him that day.
 Kiriya thinks that his parents blame him for his brother's death.